CoolCatastrophe/basic-banking-system/README.md

 - HTML: Used for structuring the web pages and content.
 - CSS: Used for styling and layout of the application.
 - React: Used as the JavaScript framework for building the user interface and managing application state.
+- Supabase: Used as the database for fetching and updating data in the web application.

 ## Getting Started